Saadajee/spec-generator/README.md

 - Export: Copy full spec or download as JSON
 - Iterative refinement panel
 - Rate limiting and trace ID tracking
-- Version Storing when running locally, u can check the iteration after refining in logs with versions, first and latest in json files
 - Error handling (including short input validation)

 ### Screenshots